So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 The medical ethos of ACSM and its active hand in sports medicine research set it apart.
 Even so, the ACSM CPT is accredited by the NCCA.

-The NCCA is the key to the lock of credibility of any knowledge delivery agency in the health and fitness field.
+The NCCA is the key to the lock of the credibility of any knowledge delivery agency in the health and fitness field.

-ACSM also stands behind policy, similar to ACE’s social protocol.
+ACSM also stands behind the policy, similar to ACE’s social protocol.
 It advocates for several pieces of legislation and policy guides aimed at improving health quality in America and the world in general.

 This sets ACSM’s recognition apart from being just another great certifying agency, they are a proactive entity in the national health conversation.